mr-chew/mr-chew.github.io/_posts/2022-6-25-python-script-to-control-keyboard.md

 ## hold() function

-We can achieve the same result as above by using with `pyautogui.hold('shift')` statement.
+We can achieve the same result as above by using `pyautogui.hold('shift')` function.

 ```python
 import pyautogui